-(7) Loosen the clamp band on the bellows, and then move the bellows downward.

-- (8) Move the shaft to its lower limit manually while pressing the brake release button switch. - (9) Wipe off the old grease from the lower part of the shaft, and then apply new grease to it.
+- (7) Loosen the clamp band on the bellows, and then move the bellows downward. - (8) Move the shaft to its lower limit manually while pushing the Joint #3 brake release button. - (9) Wipe off the old grease from the lower part of the shaft, and then apply new grease to it.